crossplane/docs/content/v1.11/getting-started/provider-aws-part-2.md

 ## Create a composition
 [Part 1]({{<ref "provider-aws" >}}) created a single _managed resource_.
-A _Composition_ is a template to create multiple _managed resources_ at the same time.
+A _Composition_ is a template to create more than one _managed resource_ at the same time.

 This sample _composition_ creates an DynamoDB instance and associated S3 storage bucket.